aquaeye-ai/calacademy-fish-id/README.md

 # Models
 [download zip]()
-- The downloaded `models` folder should replace the `calacademy-fish-id/classifiers` directory
+- The downloaded `classifiers` folder should replace the `calacademy-fish-id/classifiers` directory

 ## Usage
 *Example command for initiating training of object detection model*